 Universities do more than teach subjects such as those you took during your studies.
 We have tried very hard to provide you, our graduates, with much, much more than a launch pad for your future studies, careers and vocations.
 We have hopefully helped you learn how to learn, and more importantly, that you have further developed your own love of learning.
 It is that love of learning which I hope will continue to buoy you in life, through all your opportunities, as it has me.

 I’ve been very fortunate in my life that my own love of learning started with my parents.
 I’ve had school teachers, university professors, research supervisors and peers, colleagues, and most importantly, my students, who have continued to inspire and motivate me in my interest in biology and university administration.
-I am indeed lucky that that love of learning, and the learning that followed, has actually become my vocation.
+I am indeed lucky that the love of learning, and the learning that followed, has actually become my vocation.

 I know that you will embody Laurier’s institutional proposition — Inspiring lives of leadership and purpose — as have the many Laurier graduates before you.
 The institutional proposition is authentic to this university, its faculty, staff, students and alumni.
 It captures both our highest aims and the ethos of the Laurier community.